Getting Started

 Device Support

-• Use --device cpu to force portability runs, or --profile ci_cpu to exercise the reduced-window telemetry preset.
+• Use --device cpu to force portability runs.

 Next Steps